syncfusion-content/windowsforms-docs/WindowsForms/DocIo/Find-and-Replace.md

 FindSingleLine(String, Boolean, Boolean)</td><td>
 Finds the first entry of the given text in the single-line mode with the Boolean options case sensitiveness and whole word.</td></tr>
 </table>

 It is also possible to find a string with SingleLine mode from a particular region by using the FindNextSingleLine method of the WordDocument class.

-Table 103 : Public Methods

 <table>
 <tr>